-5.0 DATA SHARING
+DATA SHARING

-- 5.1 Data is shared with various third parties for numerous reasons in order that its day to day activities are carried out in accordance with LHA's relevant policies and procedures.
-In order to monitor compliance by these third parties with Data Protection laws, LHA will require the third party organisations to enter into an Agreement governing the processing of data, security measures to be implemented and responsibility for any such breaches. - 5.2 Personal data is shared between LHA and third parties who require to process personal data that LHA processes as well.
-Both LHA and the third party will be processing that data in their individual capacity as data controllers. - 5.3 Where LHA shares in the processing of personal data with a third party organisation (e.g. for processing of an employees' pension), it shall require the third party organisation to enter into a Data Sharing

-- Agreement in accordance with the terms of Data Sharing Agreement (Appendix 2). - 5.4 A data processor is a third party entity that processes personal data on behalf of LHA, and are frequently engaged if certain work is outsourced (e.g. maintenance and repair works). - 5.5 A data processor must comply with Data Protection laws.
-LHA's data processors must ensure that they have appropriate technical security measures in place, maintain records of processing activities and notify the Association if a data breach is suffered. - 5.6 If a data processor wishes to sub-contract their processing, prior written consent must be obtained from LHA.
-Upon a sub-contracting of processing, the data processor will be liable in full for the data protection breaches of their sub-contractors. - 5.7 Where LHA contracts with a third party to process personal data held by the Association, it shall require the third party to enter into a Data Protection Addendum in accordance with the terms of the Data Protection Addendum (Appendix 3).
+- 4.10 Data is shared with various third parties for numerous reasons in order that LHA's day to day activities are carried out in accordance with its relevant policies and procedures.
+In order to monitor compliance by these third parties with Data Protection laws, LHA may require the third party organisations to enter into an Agreement with the Association governing the processing of data, security measures to be implemented and responsibility for any breaches.
+This will only apply in situations where the third party is a joint controller. - 4.11 Personal Data is from time-to-time shared amongst LHA and third parties who require to process the same Personal Data as LHA.
+Whilst LHA and third parties may jointly determine the purposes and means of processing, both LHA and the third party will be processing that data in their individual capacity as data controllers. - 4.12 Where LHA shares in the processing of Personal Data with a third party organisation (e.g. for processing of an employees' pension), it shall require the third party organisation to enter into a Data Sharing Agreement in accordance with the terms of the agreement set out in Appendix 2. - 4.13 A Data Processor is a third-party entity that processes Personal Data on behalf of LHA and is frequently engaged if certain work is outsourced (e.g. maintenance and repair works). - 4.14 A Data Processor must comply with Data Protection laws.
+LHA's Data Processors must ensure that they have appropriate technical security measures in place, maintain records of processing activities and notify the Association if a data breach is suffered. - 4.15 If a Data Processor wishes to sub-contract their processing, prior written consent must be obtained from LHA.
+Upon a sub-contracting of processing, the Data Processor will be liable in full for any data protection breaches of their sub-contractors. - 4.16 Where LHA contracts with a third party to process Personal Data held by the Association, it shall require the third party to enter into a Data Protection Addendum in accordance with the terms of agreement set out in Appendix 3.

-6.0 DATA STORAGE AND SECURITY
+5.0 DATA STORAGE AND SECURITY

-- 6.1 All Personal Data held must be stored securely whether electronically or in a paper format. - 6.2 If Personal Data is stored on paper it should be kept in a secure place where unauthorised personnel cannot access it.
+- 5.1 All Personal Data held must be stored securely, whether electronically or a hard copy format. - 5.2 If Personal Data is stored on paper, it should be kept in a secure place where unauthorised personnel cannot access it.
 Employees should make sure that no Personal Data is left where unauthorised personnel can access it.
-When the Personal Data is no longer required it must be disposed of by the employee so as to ensure its destruction.
-If the Personal Data requires to be retained on a physical file then the employee should ensure that it is affixed to the file which is then stored in accordance with LHA's storage provision. - 6.3 Personal Data stored electronically must also be protected from unauthorised use and access.
-Personal Data should be password protected when being sent internally or externally to LHA's data processors or those with whom the Association has entered into a Data Sharing Agreement.
-If Personal Data is stored on removable media (i.e. CD, DVD, USB memory stick) then that removable media must be stored securely at all times when not in use.
+When the Personal Data is no longer required, it must be disposed of by the employee, in order to ensure its secure destruction.

+- If the Personal Data requires to be retained on a physical file, then the employee should ensure that it is affixed to the file, which is then stored in accordance with LHA's storage provision. - 5.3 Personal Data stored electronically must also be protected from unauthorised use and access.
+Personal Data should be password protected when being sent internally or externally to LHA's Data Processors or those with whom the Association has entered into a Data Sharing Agreement.
+If Personal Data is stored on removable media (i.e. CD, DVD, USB memory stick) then that removable media must be encrypted and stored securely at all times, when not in use.
 Personal Data should not be saved directly to mobile devices and should be stored on designated drivers and servers.

-7.0 BREACHES
+6.0 BREACHES